 Signs of Fentanyl Overdose

-If you or someone you are with is experiencing a fentanyl overdose, it is important to be educated on the signs, so that you can seek emergency care right away.
-Without treatment, there is a significant risk of permanent damage–including death.
+If someone is experiencing a fentanyl overdose, it is important to be educated on the signs, so that they can seek emergency care right away.
+Without treatment, there is a significant risk of permanent damage including death.
 Thankfully, naloxone can reverse an opioid overdose, and most police officers and EMTs now carry it because of the increase in opioid overdoses nationwide.
 Symptoms of an opioid overdose include:

 - Choking or gurgling noises